PUBLIC DIALOGUES & WORKSHOPS

 ICE organizes and promotes public dialogues in cities around the United States.
 Facilitated by Dartmouth theoretical physicist and ICE Director Marcelo Gleiser, these evening dialogues focus on fundamental questions central to ICE’s mission.
 The presenters—scientists, humanists, and spiritual leaders—are scholars and intellectual leaders of the highest caliber, capable of providing intellectual depth, breadth, and openness.
 The dialogues will be live-streamed to the world when possible, then made available on our website.

-Recent Public Dialogue
+Upcoming Public Dialogue

 Thursday, October 12, 2017